lowRISC/opentitan/_index.md

 [This page]({{< relref "hw" >}}) contains technical documentation on the SoC, the Ibex processor core, and the individual IP blocks.

-While the repository is currently private and the work embargoed at these early stages, it will eventually be released publicly.

 ## Repository Structure

 The underlying